- Resilience is the most important trend in water resource management;

 With harmful algae events, it’s crucial to treat the problem at the source to avoid degraded water quality and additional issues in the treatment process.

-To treat the problem at the source, real-time monitoring of the water resource is essential.
+To treat the issues at the source, real-time monitoring of the water resource is essential.
 So is the ability to forecast harmful blooms or other potential risks.
 The collected data helps remove risks at the source, which is an efficient and cost-effective approach.